15 Christmas things to do in New York City

 How to buy NBA tickets?

-I recommend you to read the post NBA tickets in New York: how to buy and prices because there you will find a guide that will help you get the most out of the experience.
+I recommend you to read the post NBA tickets in New York: how to buy and prices because there you will find a guide that will help you to get the most out of the experience.
 So grab your hot dog and your cap and get ready to catch some of the jerseys thrown by the cheerleaders - if you're lucky you might even be on the legendary "kiss-cam" at the stadium!

-4. Don't miss the Rockefeller Center lights-up ceremony!
+4. Don't miss Rockefeller Center's light-up ceremony!

 Every year New York inaugurates Christmas with the lighting of the huge Rockefeller Center tree.
 A tradition that dates back to the 1930s, when workers building the skyscraper put up another fir tree to commemorate the holidays.